wp-plugins/wp-days-ago/readme.txt

 $showYesterday
  (boolean) (optional) Option to show the text "yesterday" if there is less than 24 hours since the post or page was published.
 Otherwise, the number of hours since the post or page was published will be showed until more than 24 hours have passed.
 Then, the number of days, etc, will be shown.
 The default value is true.

+$context
+ (int) (optional) The plugin needs to know in what context it's called.
+Available values are 1 (post/page published date), 2 (post/page last modified date), and 3 (comment published date).
+So if you want to show use the plugin to display a post's modified date, you use 2 as context when calling the plugin in your post/page loop.
+For comments published date, use 3 as context in your comments loop.
+The default value is 1.

 = Information for translators =